hectormartin42/awesome-gnome/README.md

 * [Easystroke](https://github.com/thjaeger/easystroke/wiki) - Define your mouse gestures to trigger keyboard shortcuts.
 * [GNOME Pie](https://simmesimme.github.io/gnome-pie.html) - Shows pie menus of different kinds like alt-tab application menu, bookmarked places menu (needs [fix](https://gist.github.com/tanyuan/01dfc1f283a4de578968865db6b239f0)), media menu and more.
 It plays well with **Easystroke**.

+### Web

+* Chromium - Great native GTK theme.
+* Firefox - If you use dark theme, you might want to turn it on at `about:config`, search `widget.chrome.allow-gtk-dark-theme` and set to `true` if False, then restart Firefox.

 ### Multimedia